wendyww9/back-end-recipe-hub/API_DOCUMENTATION.md

 ## Notes

 1. **Authentication:** Currently using HTTP Basic Authentication
+2. **Password Security:** Passwords are never returned in any API responses for security reasons
+3. **User DTOs:** User endpoints use separate RequestDTO (for input) and ResponseDTO (for output) to ensure password security
-2. **CORS:** Enabled for all origins (`*`)
+4. **CORS:** Enabled for all origins (`*`)
-3. **Database:** Uses H2 in-memory database for development, PostgreSQL for production
+5. **Database:** Uses H2 in-memory database for development, PostgreSQL for production
-4. **Partial Updates:** Recipe and Recipe Book update endpoints support partial updates (only send fields you want to change)
+6. **Partial Updates:** Recipe and Recipe Book update endpoints support partial updates (only send fields you want to change)
-5. **Privacy:** Recipe and Recipe Book endpoints respect privacy settings (public/private)
+7. **Privacy:** Recipe and Recipe Book endpoints respect privacy settings (public/private)
-6. **Authorization:** Recipe and Recipe Book updates require ownership verification
+8. **Authorization:** Recipe and Recipe Book updates require ownership verification
-7. **Timestamps:** All recipes include `createdAt` and `updatedAt` timestamps
+9. **Timestamps:** All recipes include `createdAt` and `updatedAt` timestamps
-8. **Like Count:** Separate endpoint for updating like count without authorization requirements
+10. **Like Count:** Separate endpoint for updating like count without authorization requirements
-9. **Recipe Forking:** Fork functionality allows creating copies of recipes with optional modifications, similar to GitHub's fork feature
+11. **Recipe Forking:** Fork functionality allows creating copies of recipes with optional modifications, similar to GitHub's fork feature
-10. **DTO Consistency:** All endpoints now return consistent DTO objects
+12. **DTO Consistency:** All endpoints now return consistent DTO objects
-11. **User Recipe Filtering:** Dedicated endpoints for cooked and favourite recipes
+13. **User Recipe Filtering:** Dedicated endpoints for cooked and favourite recipes
-12. **Search Functionality:** Case-insensitive search with partial matching support
+14. **Search Functionality:** Case-insensitive search with partial matching support
-13. **Recipe Books:** New feature for organizing recipes into collections
+15. **Recipe Books:** New feature for organizing recipes into collections
-14. **Validation:** Comprehensive input validation with detailed error messages
+16. **Validation:** Comprehensive input validation with detailed error messages
-15. **Error Handling:** Global exception handling with consistent error response format
+17. **Error Handling:** Global exception handling with consistent error response format
-16. **Business Logic Separation:** Controllers are now purely REST endpoints with business logic moved to services
+18. **Business Logic Separation:** Controllers are now purely REST endpoints with business logic moved to services